dineshkummarc/metrocat.org/_posts/2006-11-03-ten-months-no-nearly-eleven-months-old.markdown

 title: Ten Months, No, Nearly Eleven Months Old!
 date: 2006-11-03
 author: Anna
-tags:
+categories:
 - Wee-Watkins
 ---

-<i>Sorry for the missed month everyone- Miss Molly has been keeping us on our toes these days.
-We will be in sunny Mexico for Molly's 11 month birthday, so at least this post will be just a bit early.</i>
+Sorry for the missed month everyone -- Miss Molly has been keeping us on our toes these days.
+We will be in sunny Mexico for Molly's 11 month birthday, so at least this post will be just a bit early.

 <div class="figure"><a href="http://www.flickr.com/photo.gne?id=279535060"><img class="photo" src="http://static.flickr.com/100/279535060_bfd9719f85.jpg" align="center" alt="Baby Wizard-in-Training" border="0"></a> </div>

-The photo above reminds me to let everyone know that in addition to the photos included in this post there are a number of old and new photos on our <a href="http://www.flickr.com/photos/jeffwatkins/">Flickr</a> site.
+The photo above reminds me to let everyone know that in addition to the photos included in this post there are a number of old and new photos on our [Flickr][1] site.
 I sometimes upload additional photos that I don't use in the posts.
 And, if you are very clever, you can subscribe to the site feed so that you will know as soon as I post a photo, often long before I write the corresponding blog entry.

 <div class="figure"><a href="http://www.flickr.com/photo.gne?id=279528127"><img class="photo" src="http://static.flickr.com/99/279528127_b8703766ae.jpg" align="center" alt="Molly's Profile" border="0"></a> </div>